puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-policies.md

 IE mode can use the existing policy configuring the Enterprise Site List for Internet Explorer, allowing you to create and maintain a single list.

-1. Create or re-use a Site List XML
+1. Create or reuse a Site List XML
     1. All sites that have the element _\<open-in\>IE11\</open-in\>_ will now open in IE mode.
 2. Open Group Policy Editor.
 3. Click **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Internet Explorer**.